outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

         - find sequence (route) of network nodes representing (steps, positions/states, sets, intents, etc)

               - find sequence of questions to solve a problem

-            	  - example: what is the probability the sun will rise tomorrow
+            	  - example: what is the probability of event x happening
-            	    - this can be done with an insight path composed of interface analysis questions:
-            	      - what are the shapes & patterns of errors in assumptions & selection/generation of methods? (what ratio of incorrect are people with each additional assumption, given the level of certainty per assumption & complexity of problem)
+            	      - what are the shapes & patterns of errors in assumptions, causes, & selection/generation of methods? (what ratio of incorrect are people with each additional assumption, given the level of certainty per assumption & complexity of problem)
-            	      - what are the consequences of not correcting those errors? (how wrong will the predictions be)
+            	      - what are the consequences of not correcting those errors? (how wrong can the predictions be)
-            	      - what are the shapes of cause in generating/selecting assumptions & methods
             	      - what is the usual correct assumption pattern once false assumptions are corrected, and whats the insight path to transform the incorrect to the correct version?
             	      - whats the rate of discovery of new sub-systems, objects, or variables in related systems like physics
             	      - whats the likelihood we created certainty out of what ratio of our assumptions (over-relying on assumptions to make them conditionally true)
-            	      - whats the possible causative impact of measurements & application of science knowledge on other knowledge
+            	      - whats the possible causative impact of measurements & application of specific knowledge on other systems
-            	      - whats the possibility that a subset/state of physics rules gathers in increasingly isolated space-times, but outside of it, the rules are more flexible
-            	      - whats the possibility that every science rule we take as certain is a false similarity or other false object?
+            	      - whats the possibility that every rule we take as certain is a false similarity, false correlation, or other false object

   - answers questions like:
+    - what are the problems (inefficiencies, conflicts, mismatches) in this system?

 ## Interface Analysis